hperrin/tunnelgram/README.md

 The client:

-1. Generates a random, cryptographically secure message key, and encrypts the message with it.
+1. Generates a random, cryptographically secure 32 byte message key and 16 byte initialization vector, and encrypts the message with it using AES-256 in Output Feedback mode.
 2. Retrieves the public keys of all of the recipients.
-3. Encrypts the message key with each of the recipients' public keys and the user's public key.
+3. Encrypts the message key and initialization vector with each of the recipients' public keys and the user's public key using RSA.
 4. Sends the encrypted message and all of the encrypted copies of the message key to the server.

 ## Upon Message Receipt

 The client:

-1. Retrieves their copy of the encrypted message key.
+1. Retrieves their copy of the encrypted message key and initialization vector.
-2. Uses the user's private key to decrypt the message key.
+2. Uses the user's private key to decrypt the message key and initialization vector.
-3. Uses the message key to decrypt the message.
+3. Uses the message key and initialization vector to decrypt the message.

 # How Tunnelgram Sends Images